 - Consider a part-time job.
 Part-time work will get you out of the house, bring in a little money, and may give you something to put on your resume to cover what would otherwise be a long employment gap.

-- Use your skills and knowledge to find ways to make money online, perhaps by writing articles or selling things you make on Etsy.
+- Use your skills and knowledge to find ways to make money online, perhaps by writing, teaching, or selling things you make on Etsy.
 Check into the tax implications and whether or not any money you make will affect your unemployment.
 Don’t try to cheat the government!

 - Get some training to update skills or learn new ones.
-Here are a couple of places you can begin looking:
+Here are some places you can begin looking:

 How is your mental state?